josharsh/OPython-Init/Lesson 3 - Introduction to OOP Concepts/oops.md

 *   Inheritance − The transfer of the characteristics of a class to other classes that are derived from it.
 *   Instance − An individual object of a certain class.
 An object obj that belongs to a class Circle, for example, is an instance of the class Circle.
 *   Instantiation − The creation of an instance of a class.
-*   Method − A special kind of function that is defined in a class definition.
+*   Method − A special kind of function that is defined within a class definition.
 *   Object − A unique instance of a data structure that's defined by its class.
 An object comprises both data members (class variables and instance variables) and methods.
 *   Operator overloading − The assignment of more than one function to a particular operator.